 Although some USB microphones may require you to download software to make them work, this is rare.
 The majority of USB microphones can be connected to your computer with the included USB cable.
 If the USB cable included with the mic does not match the input jacks on your computer or another device, you may need to purchase a USB adapter or hub.

-For this article, we will be looking at the difference two types of microphones.
-XLR and USB.
+For this article, we will be looking at the difference between two types of microphones: Blue Yeti USB vs XLR.

 There are three main differences between these two types of microphones.
-Those being: flexibility, sound quality, and cost.
+These are: flexibility, sound quality, and cost.

 - XLR mics are not as flexible as USB ones in that they require an external unit to plug them into (usually a mixer).
 However, XLR mics usually come with superior sound quality than their rather common USB counterparts.